-Israel improves the public education and financial awareness through the Ministry of Finance programs, some of which focus on students in schools.
+Israel improves public education and financial awareness through the Ministry of Finance programs, some of which focus on students in schools.
 At first, these programs focused on adults and adolescents, but recently, these programs were extended to young students.

 Financial education should begin at an early age in school because habits acquired in childhood are continued into adulthood.

-Beyond the basic mathematical knowledge required to perform various financial calculations, the entrepreneur should also know how to act appropriately financially.
+Beyond the basic mathematical knowledge required to do various financial calculations, the entrepreneur should also know how to act appropriately financially.

 To succeed in saving until the point where you see income from the project, the entrepreneur must often perform a wide variety of tasks.

-In an interview for an Israeli 'Business' magazine by Ma'ariv from 25.12.2011, the entrepreneurs of the successful company, Light and Strong, said:
+In an interview to an Israeli 'Business' magazine by Ma'ariv from December 25, 2011, the entrepreneurs of the successful company, Light and Strong, said:

 The beginning was tough; no resources.
-You try to do everything with a minimum of money, so you end up as the leader, the producer, the manager, and through that you must remember to lift your head high and push the company forward.
+You try to do everything with a minimum of money, so you end up as the delivery person, the producer, the manager, and through that, you must remember to lift your head high and push the company forward."